radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 ![image description](environments/environment-overview/images/env-tier-selected.png)

 To view further details of a tier, select **View More** to expand the tier card.
-Select **View Less** to collapse the card.
+Select **View Less** to collapse the card **(Tier outlines require definitions from Prashanth)**.

 ![image description](environments/environment-overview/images/expand-tier-card.png)

 ### Define environment details

-Under the Environment Details section, set the environment name, version, password, and license key.
+Under the **Environment Details** section, set the environment name, version, password, and license key.

 #### Environment name

-To set the Environment Name, enter the chosen name in the space provided.
+To set the **Environment Name**, enter the required name in the space provided.
 Names must follow the naming convention **(which still needs to be defined)** and can contain 100 characters or less.

 ![image description](environments/environment-overview/images/successful-env-name.png)

 #### Version

-To set the Environment Version, select the version drop down to display all available versions.
+To set the Environment **Version**, select the version drop down to display all available versions.
 Select the value that corresponds with your organization's version of Cloud Manager.

 ![image description](environments/environment-overview/images/select-env-version.png)

 #### Password

-Select a password by either entering your chosen password in the space provided, or by selecting the Generate button to have a password automatically generated for you.
+Select a password by either entering your chosen password in the space provided, or by selecting the **Generate** button to have a password automatically generated for you.

 > **Note:** Passwords must be a minimum of 12 characters, contain at least 1 special character, contain lower and upper case letters, and contain at least 1 number.

 ![image description](environments/environment-overview/images/strong-password.png)

-Depending on the strength of your password, you will receive a notification that your password is:
+Depending on the strength of your password, you will receive a notification that your password is **(requires definitions from Prashanth)**:

 - Weak:
 - Fair: